Tarot Card Meanings:

 The Nine of Swords represents anxiety, fear, and mental anguish.
 This card signifies sleepless nights, worry, and the overwhelming burden of negative thoughts or guilt.

-• Figure sitting up in bed: Represents anxiety, worry, and mental distress.
+- Figure sitting up in bed: Anxiety, worry, and mental distress.

-• Hands covering face: Indicates overwhelming fear, guilt, or sorrow.
+- Hands covering face: Overwhelming fear, guilt, or sorrow.

-• Nine swords hanging on the wall: Symbolize the weight of negative thoughts, fears, and unresolved issues.
+- Nine swords hanging on the wall: The weight of negative thoughts, fears, and unresolved issues.

-• Dark background: Reflects the sense of despair, loneliness, and inner turmoil.
+- Dark background: A sense of despair, loneliness, and inner turmoil.

 These symbols are based on the Rider-Waite Smith tarot.
 Symbols may differ in other decks!